-FHFA has authority to make some changes to the System, including changing affordable housing requirements and imposing regulatory or supervisory restrictions on provisions of liquidity to members.
-In other areas, such as expansion or restriction of membership eligibility, or mission, only Congress can make changes.
-FHFA has undertaken a series of Requests for Input (RFI) as the next stage in the review process, before proposing rulemaking or other changes.
+FHFA has authority to make some changes to the System, including expanding affordable housing requirements and imposing regulatory or supervisory restrictions on provisions of liquidity to members.
+In other areas, such as expansion or restriction of membership eligibility, only Congress can make changes.